ilg-physics-ucsb/physics6-manual/6BL/Pendulum/pendulum.md

 :::
 ####

-You designed an experiment to demonstrate the relationship between length and period, which is identical to that described in the following excercise.
+You design an experiment to demonstrate the relationship between length and period, which is identical to that described in the following exercise.

 ::: Exercise